sbnb-irb/cytotoxics_design/README.md

 # Overview

-This repository contains data and scripts from the paper *AI-based design of cell-specific small molecule cytotoxics* [add citation]
+This repository contains data and scripts from the paper *Phenotypic AI-based design of cell-specific small molecule cytotoxics* [citation pending]

 ---